Dexesttp/town-of-spirals/readme.md

 `npm i`

-`tsc`
+`npm run build`

-Create the file `config.json` in the current folder, it should look like that :
+Create the file `config.json` in the current folder (base it on the `config.default.json` file), and fill it up with the required info:

 ```json
 {